-One of the biggest hurdles that keeps pet parents from a transitioning to a raw diet is the cost.
-It is no secret that a commercially made raw dog food is more expensive than kibble.
+The cost is one of the biggest hurdles that keep pet parents from transitioning to a raw diet.
+It's no secret that commercially made raw dog food is more expensive than kibble.
 But when everything is factored together, how much are you really saving by buying kibble?
-Let’s take a look at exactly how much in this blog by Nicole Lindsley.

 Cost: Kibble vs. 100% Raw Dog Food

 I calculated the feeding cost of five top grain-free dry pet foods by first determining the weight of a cup of kibble (4oz per cup).
 Then I determined the recommended feeding amount per cup and solved for the weight that it represented.
-In the end I determined that the average daily cost to feed a grain-free diet to a 50 pound dog is $1.66.
+In the end, I determined that the average daily cost to feed a grain-free diet to a 50-pound dog is $1.66.
 If you were to transition to feeding 100% Steve’s Real Food it would cost you $2.38 more each day.
 That seems like a lot, but it is about the cost of one cup of coffee and quite a bit less if you get the fancy lattes or cappuccinos.
-It is even less if you have a smaller dog such as a 25 pound Cocker Spaniel who would only cost $1.19 more.
+It is even less if you have a smaller dog such as a 25-pound Cocker Spaniel which would only cost $1.19 more.

 Cost: 75% Kibble & 25% Canned vs. 100% Raw Dog Food